gravitational/teleport/docs/2.7/admin-guide.md

     # Optional setting for configuring session recording.
 Possible values are:
     #    "node"  : sessions will be recorded on the node level  (the default)
-    #    "proxy" : recording on the proxy level, see "recording proxy mode" in "Audit Log" section
+    #    "proxy" : recording on the proxy level, see "recording proxy mode" section.
     #    "off"   : session recording is turned off
     session_recording: "node"

+    # This setting determines if a Teleport proxy performs strict host key checks.
+    # Only applicable if session_recording=proxy, see "recording proxy mode" for details.
+    proxy_checks_host_keys: yes

     # Determines if SSH sessions to cluster nodes are forcefully terminated
     # after no activity from a client (idle client).